-"I have told Mr Kendall I can't play all the game because it is a fast pace in the Premiership and I get tired because I'm not 20 anymore I'm almost 30.
+"I have told Mr Kendall I can't play all the game because it is a fast pace in the Premiership and I get tired because I'm not 20 anymore, I'm almost 30.
 It is better that I give a good 70 minutes than an average 90.
 I know the fans wanted me to stay on, but I am tired."

-"Nil, as far as I can see.
+"[The chances of me coming back into the team are] nil, as far as I can see.
 I think they just want to get rid of me and get me off the wage bill.
 Anyway, my wife is very unhappy here and is desperate to leave.
 Living in Liverpool isn't the same as living in France or Spain.
 So it looks like I'll be going fairly soon."

 The view from the other side was, of course, quite different.
-Walter Smith reportedly said of Mickael Madar: "Well I'd have no hesitation playing him if he'd just do as we ask him to do on the training ground.
+Smith reportedly said of Madar: "Well, I'd have no hesitation playing him if he'd just do as we ask him to do on the training ground.
 But he won't.
 He thinks he knows best.
 End of story.
 At this moment in time, and as will remain the case until he sorts his head out, Francis Jeffers is ahead of him in the line-up."